Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

     * Trying to open the east door while it's wired shut flags it as open
     * Obtaining the wire at the right moment during the chase in act 5 makes the murderer no longer appear
     * Using the west exit at the right moment during the chase in act 5 makes the murderer no longer appear
-    * Laura can get stuck near the east exit
+    * Laura can get stuck near the east exit (an annoyance, not a softlock)
     * Closing the east door at the right moment during the chase in act 5 lets the murderer pass through the closed door
     * Closing the east door at the right moment during the chase in act 5 gives the player control while the 'death script' is ongoing
+    * When entering the Pterodactyl Room from Ziggy's close-up the cursor is a hand for 3 seconds but the player has control
   * Adds the following changes:
     * Remove the 3 seconds wait when the murderer appears during act 5
+    * Remove unnecessary blocking waits when entering the Pterodactyl Room from Ziggy's close-up
     * Make the murderer not chase after Laura during act 5 until she has finished moving
     * Make the murderer appear and kill Laura if the player tries to use the east exit during the chase in act 5
 * Patch 440.scr (Medieval Armory)